 The Difference between Mega Millions & Powerball

-When it comes to massive multi-state American lotteries, there are only 2 main contenders to choose from: Mega Millions and Powerball.
-If you are new to the world of online lotteries however you probably want to know how Powerball is different from Mega Millions, which one is better and why?
+When it comes to massive multi-state American lotteries, there are only 2 main contenders to choose from: Let's look which one is better and why?

 What are the similarities and differences between Mega Millions and Powerball?

 Mega Millions and Powerball have several things in common: